 A study of the antecedents and developmental trends culminating in contemporary psychology.
 The life and works of eminent philosophers, scientists, and psychologists are presented in their historical time line as they contributed to the development of psychological thought.
-Prerequisite: 9 hours of psychology.
-(Fall Odd)
+(Fall, Odd)